raymondlouie/MPF-BML/README.md

 options_MPF.gamma_h = 0; % L2 regularization parameter for the fields
 ```

 MPF runs a gradient descent algorithm to solve the MPF ojbective function.
-The tolerance level for a small change in the parameters and the gradient, such that the gradient descent algorithm terminates is given by (default parameters shown)
+The tolerance level for a small change in the parameters and the gradient, such that the gradient descent algorithm terminates can be set by (default parameters shown)

 ```
 options_MPF.optTol = 1e-20;